 Overall, Bill & Ted Face The Music is a welcomed and positive third instalment.
 Considering it’s been over 20 years since we’ve last seen Alex Winter and Keanu Reeves together, the actors prove they still have great chemistry on screen.
 The film is very honouring to fans with many characters returning, and the directors and writers have made great details.
 The world also expands with new characters which was fun to see.
 The plot too is entertaining, but the process is a repeated one once the viewers understand the structure of the film.
 However, I can’t deny how much fun I still had with this film.
 So my advice is this, be excellent to each other, grab your best dude and watch this movie because sometimes brainless movies can change your world for the positive.

-Bill & Ted Face The Music (2020) IS AVAILABLE ON BLURAY AND DVD FROM DECEMBER 9TH!
+Bill & Ted Face The Music (2020) IS NOW AVAILABLE ON BLURAY AND DVD!

 Bill And Ted Face The Music (2020) – Movie Review Podcast is Now Available!